MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 > [!TIP]
 > It is recommended to provide input properties for styling of common aspects of your code components when creating code components for use in canvas apps.

 In addition to the input properties, an **output** property named `FilteredRecordCount` will be updated (and triggers the `OnChange` event) when the rows count is changed because of a filter action applied inside the code component.
-This is so that we can show a 'No Rows Found' message inside the parent app.
+This is helpful when you want to show a `No Rows Found` message inside the parent app.

 > [!NOTE]
-> In the future, code components will support custom events and so you can define an event rather than using the generic `OnChange` event.
+> In the future, code components will support custom events so that you can define a specific event rather than using the generic `OnChange` event.

 To define these three properties, add the following to the `CanvasGrid\ControlManifest.Input.xml` file, below the `data-set` element: